adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/02_Scenario_2_Improved_Visibility_Weak_Response.md

 This scenario continues directly after Scenario 1.

-Following the initial compromise, the organization implemented **partial security improvements**:
+Following the initial compromise, the organization implemented partial security improvements:
-- Logging and telemetry were significantly enhanced
+- Centralized logging was introduced
-- A SIEM is now actively ingesting Windows security events
+- A SIEM platform (Wazuh) was deployed
+- Windows Security Event logs are actively ingested
-- Sysmon was deployed
+- Sysmon was installed for enhanced telemetry
-- Basic hardening steps were taken
+- Basic password policy improvements were applied

-However, **no SOC processes, alerting logic, or response workflows were introduced**.
+However, no SOC processes, alerting logic, or response workflows were introduced.

-Scenario 2 demonstrates a common real-world failure:
+This scenario demonstrates a common real-world security failure:
-> **The attacker is clearly visible — but ignored.**
+The attacker is clearly visible — but ignored.

 ---

 ## 🟦 1.
-Environment Overview — After Scenario 1 Improvements
+Environment Overview — Post Scenario 1 State

-The Windows Server endpoint remains publicly accessible and operational as a workstation-style endpoint.
+The Windows Server endpoint remains publicly accessible and operates as a workstation-style endpoint.

-### 🔐 Password & Account Security (Partially Improved)
+### Password & Account Security (Partially Improved)

-- Password complexity: **Enabled**
+- Password complexity enabled
-- Minimum password length: **10**
+- Minimum password length: 10
-- Password history: **5**
+- Password history: 5
-- Maximum password age: **90 days**
+- Maximum password age: 90 days
-- Account lockout policy: **Disabled**
+- Account lockout policy: Disabled
-- MFA: **Not implemented**
+- MFA: Not implemented

-A real employee user changed their password to a **personal, OSINT-derived password**, making it stronger than default credentials — but still guessable using targeted reconnaissance.
+After the first incident, a real employee user changed their password.
+While stronger than default credentials, the password was still guessable using OSINT-derived personal and contextual information.

 ---

-## 📊 Logging & Visibility — Improved but Incomplete
+## 📊 2.
+Logging & Visibility — Improved but Incomplete

-### ✔ Advanced Audit Policy Configuration
+### Advanced Audit Policy Configuration

 The following audit categories were enabled:

-- **Logon / Logoff**
+- Logon / Logoff
   - Successful logons
   - Failed logons
-- **Account Logon**
+- Account Logon
   - Credential validation
-- **Account Management**
+- Account Management
   - User and group changes
-- **Detailed Tracking**
+- Detailed Tracking
   - Process creation

-These changes significantly increased authentication and activity visibility.
+These changes significantly increased authentication visibility.

 ---

-## 👁️ Sysmon Deployment
+## 👁️ 3.
+Sysmon Deployment

 Sysmon was installed using a community-recommended baseline configuration.